paastech-cloud/docs/Architecture.md

 For this first iteration, we decided to split services to allow for a modular architecture.
 Doing so allows us to easily replace a component if needed, and to scale each component independently.

-- The client API is the main component that will be used by the clients to interact with the service.
-This API will then interact with the Git controller to create repositories and with Pomegranate to create Docker deployments, and with the database to store the data.
+- The client API is the main component that is used by the clients to interact with the service.
+This API communicates with the Git controller for repositories management, with Pomegranate to create Docker deployments and with the database to store the data.
 - The Git controller will interact with the host file system to create repositories, and with the local container registry to push images.
 - Pomegranate, our deployment manager, will interact with the local container registry to pull images and with the host file system to create deployments.